yifan-hou/manipulation-workshop-2019/index.md

 - Locomotion/Self-manipulation considering Contacts and Gravitational Constraints

 ## Call for Open Talks
-In this workshop, we have a one-hour open talk session.
+In this workshop, we have a one-hour open talk session for those who work on related fields.
 Application is open to both academia and industry.
-Selected presenters will talk about their work during the open talk session.

 ### Format
-Each talk will last ten minutes, including both the talk and Q&A.
+Each speaker will speak for 3\~5 minutes, followed by a 2min Q&A. Instead of using slides, please record a video (3\~5 min) of your slides.

 ### How to apply
 Please send an email to 'manipulation.workshop@gmail.com' with title "Application for open talk".